Amazing Colombia!

 Day 2: Otún Quimbaya Flora and Fauna Sanctuary & Transfer to Manizales

-Our day begins early to the sound of the Howler Monkeys.
-We will begin with a relaxed walk along an open quiet road to n hope to connect with several sought after birds including the elusive Hooded Antpitta and our first endemics, Cauca Guan, Multicolored Tanager and crested Ant-tanager.
+Our first full day of birding and we will dive straight into the action.
+We will begin with a relaxed walk along an open quiet road and hopefully connect with several sought after birds including the elusive Hooded Antpitta and our first endemics, Cauca Guan, Multicolored Tanager and Crested ant-Tanager.
 Birding in the area is incredible and the birds will be coming in thick and fast!
-We will take the time to admire incredible species such as the iconic Andean Cock-of-the-rock, Red-ruffed Fruitcrow, Andean Motmot, Moustached Antpitta, Golden-headed Quetzal, Rusty-winged Barbtail, Plumbeous-crowned and Ashy-headed Tyrannulet, Black-billed peppershrike and many more.
+We will take the time to admire incredible species such as Red-ruffed Fruitcrow, Andean Motmot, Moustached Antpitta, Golden-headed Quetzal, Rusty-winged Barbtail, Plumbeous-crowned and Ashy-headed Tyrannulet, Black-billed peppershrike and many more.
 Also, this place is one of the best for the mysterious Mountain Tapir and with some luck we may connect with this magical animal.

 After lunch, we will make our way to Manizales with a few birding stops along the way, including a nearby tumbling river where we will search for the fantastic Torrent Duck and White-capped Dipper among others.